TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/CreateNewDistribution.rst

 ======================

-To test your distribution, simply copy your extension to an empty TYPO3 CMS installation and try to install it from the Extension Manager.
+To test your distribution, simply copy your extension to an empty TYPO3 installation and try to install it from the Extension Manager.

 To test a distribution locally without uploading to TER, just install